 There are far more synthesiser moments on this album, more electronica, with each song more upbeat than the last as the album progresses from the soaring 'Flight Of Apollo' to the full on rock track 'Hallucinations', which has a 30 Seconds To Mars feel to it.
 With more depth and texture to these tracks than the band accomplished on I-Empire, Love has some surprises in store, with a sudden shift in tempo mid-album.
 Just as the first half of Love is upbeat, so the second half leads to surprisingly darker tracks with 'The Moon Atomic' and 'Letter To God Part II' being particularly lyrically profound, exploring Tom's deeper thoughts on life and humanity.

-Love was released on Fuel TV and Modlife free of charge on February 14th, 2010, with the first single 'Hallucinations' released two weeks later.
+Love was released on Fuel TV, and Modlife free of charge in February 2010, with the first single 'Hallucinations' released two weeks later.
 A remix of the single by Mark Hoppus was given to fans who had donated to the band on the release of the album, but this remix is no longer available.
 It received mixed but generally positive reviews from critics, charting at #67 on the Billboard chart when it was released on iTunes in 2011.